Danish sickness benefit

 Interview after four weeks of illness

 Within the first four weeks of your absence due to illness, your employer must invite you to an interview to work out how and when you can return to work.
-If you have a long-term illness, it may be possible for you to return to work on reduced hours at first, for example, or to do work appropriate to your condition.
+If you have a long-term illness, it may for example be possible for you to return to work on reduced hours at first, or to do work appropriate to your condition.

 Job assessment process after 22 weeks